FaizXor/redcore-ai-pc-builder/README.md

 Reduce the fear beginners have when choosing PC parts and simulate how a real technician plans a build.

 Work in progress - feedback is welcome.
-This is a learning project and work in progress.